Skip to content

 The history of King George Racing Weekend at Ascot

 The King George VI and Queen Elizabeth Stakes is flat racing's midsummer showpiece, the only Group 1 in Britain that routinely pits the best three-year-olds against their elders over a mile and a half.
-Run at Ascot every July since 1951, it has produced some of the most celebrated finishes in turf history and remains the race that defines a generation of middle-distance thoroughbreds.
+Run every July since 1951, at Ascot but for a single year at Newbury in 2005, it has produced some of the most celebrated finishes in turf history and remains the race that defines a generation of middle-distance thoroughbreds.

 Horse and jockey